pnxtech/umf/umf.md

 }
 ```

 The creation of a signed UMF message is accomplished by first creating a UMF message and obtaining a signature using a cryptographic library and algorithm such as sha256.
-Once the signature is obtained it can be added to the UMF message using the signature field.
-The recieving end of the UMF message would then remove the signature from the UMF message and perform the same HMAC pass using the shared secret.
+Once the signature is obtained, it can be added to the UMF message using the signature field.
+The receiving end of the UMF message would then remove the signature from the UMF message and perform the same HMAC pass using the shared secret.
 The message is considered valid if the resulting signatures match.

 <a name="Use-inside-of-HTTP"></a>
 # 3. Use inside of HTTP